This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 Contract Summary

-25+ units | Immediate | In a table in Contract Summary (custom module) | Table List | Retain only the active | ||||
+25+ units | Within 30-days of approving | In a table in Contract Summary (custom module) | Table List | Retain only the active | ||||

 Bid Summaries